 I don´t have a Webex account, do I need to open one?

 It is not necessairy to create a user profile for your Webex interview, simply join the meeting by clicking on the link provided in our application tool

-You will meet up with three of our faculty members at the online and personal interview.
-Your invitation will state who of our faculty members will be participating in the interview process.
-You can find more information on our faculty and their research work on here on our website.
+You will meet with up to three of our faculty members for an online interview.
+Your invitation will indicate which members of our faculty will participate in the interview.
+You can find more information about our faculty and their research here on our website.